ARMmbed/lora-docs/docs/intro-to-lora.md

 ev_queue.call_every(TX_TIMER, send_message);
 ```

 And call `send_message` whenever you want (for example after the state of the sensor changes).
-Note that you still need to adhere to the duty cycle, so you cannot send too fast.
+Note that you still need to adhere to the duty cycle, so you may not be able to send data immediately.

 ### 3.6 - Relaying data back to the device

 You can also send data back to the device.
-Because LoRaWAN (in Class-A mode, which you're using here) is not continiously connected to the network you'll need to wait for a receive (RX) window to occur to receive data.
+Because LoRaWAN (in Class-A mode, which you're using here) is not continuously connected to the network you'll need to wait for a receive (RX) window to occur to receive data.
 An RX window opens right after a transmission.
 So you need to *send* to the network first before you can receive a message.
-If you send a message from The Things Network back to your device the network will automatically queue the message and deliver it in the next RX window.
+If you send a message from The Things Network back to your device the network automatically queues the message and delivers it in the next RX window.

-We can toggle the LED on your development board over LoRa.
+You can toggle the LED on your development board over LoRa.
 In the Online Compiler:

 1. Open `main.cpp`.
 1. Replace the `receive_message` function with: